 Cash flow does not fail due to poor financial planning.
 It fails when governance allows decisions without validated evidence.

 Money does not follow the schedule.
-It follows trust in the decision.
-And trust is not built with projections; it is built with technical traceability, documentary integrity, and professional judgment.
+It follows confidence in the decision.
+And confidence is not built with projections; it is built with technical traceability, documentary integrity, and professional judgment.

 In stable environments, weak validation generates friction.
 In volatile regulatory environments, it generates structural exposure.
 Because when the rules change, only documented consistency protects liquidity.

-When evidence is ambiguous, signatures hesitate.
-When signatures hesitate, cash stops.
+When evidence is ambiguous, approvals hesitate.
+When approvals hesitate, cash stops.

 This is not a financial problem.
 It is an operational governance problem.

-Conclusion: Cash flow is not managed.
-It is enabled—or blocked—by the quality of decisions.
+Cash flow is not merely managed.
+It is enabled or blocked by the quality of decisions.

 Ing.
 Juan José Ramón Berraondo